ChristophP/web-react-components/README.md

 element or programmatically changing the `innerHMTL` or `childNodes` of a custom compoenent.

-The children will be part of the shadow DOM of the custom components and rendered into a [`<slot>`-tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
+The children will be part of the shadow DOM of the custom components and are rendered into a [`<slot>`-tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
-That `<slot>` will be passed to the React components as `children`, that you can render whereever you want.
+That `<slot>` will be passed to the React components as `children`, that you can render wherever you want.

 ```html
 <custom-component onClick="console.log('Hello')">